REGULAR WEEKDAY PROGRAMME

 IAS VISION WAY

-Know the pattern of the UPSC – CSE
+Keep abreast of the shifting trends of the UPSC – CSE

 Choosing the right optional paper for the UPSC – CSE